The Twang: If Confronted Just Go Mad (2019-present)

 In February 2019, The Twang announced that they were to support Shed Seven on their mammoth 23-date Shedcember UK tour, including a show at Leeds First Direct Arena on 7 December.
 On May 13, the band announced on social media that they were releasing their first record in 5 years, titled 'If Confronted Just Go Mad', which was released on 8 November 2019.

 They also released a new single “Everytime” on Friday 17 May.
 This single signalled a slight change in style for the band, as it was more pop-orientated, and the verses are split between new singer Cat Mctigue and Etheridge on lead vocals.
 The single however received positive reviews.

 Their first show of 2019 was in Warrington at Neighbourhood Weekender on 25 May.
-They showcased more new material at the Borderline in London on 28 May, before they played at the Ural Music Night in Yekaterinberg, Russia on 28 June.
+They showcased more new material at the Borderline in London on 28 May, before they played at the Ural Music Night in Yekaterinburg, Russia on 28 June.
 The Twang returned to Godiva Festival in Coventry for the first time in 10 years, before supporting Doves in Brighton (along with The Coral & Feeder) and in Birmingham (with Johnny Marr & The Coral).
 On 1 August the band were announced to play the Neighbourhood Festival in Manchester on 12 October, and their second single from the upcoming album, "Dream" was released on 2 August.
 They ended their run of summer festivals by supporting Kaiser Chiefs in Leicester and playing Victorious Festival in Portsmouth.
 The third single from the new album, a cover of The Blue Nile's 'Tinseltown in the Rain' was released on 18 September.
 The band were then added to the 2Q Festival in Lincoln on 9 November, and they also announced their annual Christmas Birmingham show at O2 Institute on 22 December, before a second date was announced on the 23rd after the first night sold out.